How to Score 735+ in the GMAT With a Proper GMAT Study Plan

 Improving quant score

-• Types of questions – In quant, your study sequence should begin with number properties and then go on to algebra, word problems, geometry, and advanced problems.
+- Types of questions- In quant, your study sequence should begin with number properties and then proceed to algebra, word problems, geometry, and advanced problems.

 Tips and tricks to buff up your GMAT study plan and prep strategy

-• Allocating the same hours to each topic is not the direction your GMAT study plan should take.
+- Allocating the same hours to each topic is not the direction your GMAT study plan 2026 should take.
 Instead, strategically give significantly more time to your weaker areas to bring them up to mark.
-But remember to regularly brush up on and practise the topics you’re good at.
+But remember to regularly brush up on and practise the topics you are good at.

-• It’s not possible to know all the answers during your GMAT test.
-With no negative marking for wrong answers, students should consider this an opportunity to score better.
+- It is not possible to know all the answers during your GMAT test.
+With no negative marks for wrong answers, students should consider this an opportunity to score better.
 Guessing is a strategic capability that can be honed and practised over time.
 Learn how to eliminate wrong answers based on four factors – distortion, out-of-scope, irrelevant, and opposite.